 - 4 cloves garlic, minced

-- 1 tsp Beef better than bouillon skip if using broth instead of water
+- 1 teaspoon Beef better than bouillon skip if using broth instead of water

 - ¼ cup water or sub beef broth and omit better than bouillon